arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 	![portal-session-script-save](images/portal-session-script-save.png?raw=true)

-	> **Speaking Point:** Just like that in a matter of seconds we've changed the behavior of the mobile services using some simply JavaScript and our changes are now live in Windows Azure.
+	> **Speaking Point:** Just like that in a matter of seconds we've changed the behavior of the mobile services using some simply JavaScript and our changes are now live in Microsoft Azure.

 1. Switch back to the running Event Buddy Windows Store app and now press Save to create the new session.